ComparativeGenomicsToolkit/cactus/README.md

 ## Setup

 ### System requirements
-We regularly test on Ubuntu 16.04 (Xenial) and to a more limited degree on Mac OS X (using Docker).
+We regularly test on Ubuntu 18.04 (Bionic) and to a more limited degree on Mac OS X (using Docker).

 Cactus uses substantial resources.
 For primate-sized genomes (3 gigabases each), you should expect Cactus to use approximately 120 CPU-days of compute per genome, with about 120 GB of RAM used at peak.
 The requirements scale roughly quadratically, so aligning two 1-megabase bacterial genomes takes only 1.5 CPU-hours and 14 GB RAM.